christianmalek/vuex-rest-api/README.md

 This piece of software is still work in progress.
 Error reports and improvement proposals are welcome!

 ## What is this good for
 If you want to connect a REST API with Vuex you'll find that there are a few repetitive steps.
 You need to request the data from the api (with an action) and set the state (via a mutation).
 This utility helps in *creating the stores* by setting up the state, mutations and actions.

-It is **not** a middleware.
+## It is **not** a middleware.
+It's just a helper utility to create the store object for you.
+If there's something you don't like just overwrite it.

 ## Installation
 ```bash